Waves (Kanye West song): Live performances and other appearances

 West performed the song live for the first time at the Paradise International Music Festival in the Filipino capital Manila on April 9, 2016.
 He performed the song from his floating stage at Madison Square Garden in New York City for the Saint Pablo Tour on September 5, 2016.
 On October 15, West performed it as his stage moved at Rogers Place in Edmonton, Canada on the tour.
 West delivered a medley that consisted of the instrumental of "Waves" and Kid Cudi's vocals from "Father Stretch My Hands, Pt.
 1" at a tour stop in Inglewood, California on October 25, 2016, dedicated to the rapper while he was in rehab.
 On November 20, 2016, West and Kid Cudi performed the song on the flying stage at a show in Sacramento, California.
 The performers embraced each other and West noted Kid Cudi's return from rehab, highlighting his artistry and calling him a "brother".

 Chance the Rapper performed his version of the song in San Diego at the kickoff show of his Be Encouraged Tour on April 24, 2017, segueing from it into a cover of "Pt.
 1".
 At the 2017 Governors Ball Music Festival, Chance the Rapper performed the rendition.
 In August 2016, Kardashian listed the track on a playlist of her top 28 favourite songs by West.
 On February 23, 2016, a reversed version of "Waves" was shared by SoundCloud producer Justin Lombardi for download.
 An unofficial remix blending the song's released version and Chance the Rapper's demo was shared for download by a Reddit user on July 11.

 Credits and personnel

-Credits adapted from West's official website and the ASCAP repertory.
+Credits adapted from West's official website and the BMI Repertoire.
 (Note: Find additional credits for the song on the BMI Repertoire by searching "Waves" under Title and Kanye West under performer.)